chenchenliu614/pcbdrew/README.md

 - We plan to gradually refine and add more modules to support a wider range of PCB layouts and components.
 - In the future, we may further optimize automated 3D preview generation and integrate it with additional CI services.

----

-If you have any questions or suggestions, please do not hesitate to open an issue in the repository.
-We look forward to working together to make PcbDraw play an even greater role in hardware documentation and open-source projects!

----